 Why are you so insistent in using the black oxide finish?

 The black oxide finish on our carbon steel collars is there for a reason.
-It's not any old black oxide, it's formulated as part of the total performance of the collar.
+It's not any old black oxide; it's formulated to be part of the total performance of the collar.
 It affects the holding ability, the anti-stick slip characteristic and helps keep the torque rating of the screw within its design parameters.

 asndsa